ShubhamShreshth/The-Algorithm-Desgin-Manual/README.md

 # The-Algorithm-Desgin-Manual
-Solution of the exercises of the book
+Solutions of the exercises of the book